bhardwajtulsiram/capstone-banking-java-project/README.md

 ## Prerequisites

 - **Jenkins** server with required plugins (Pipeline, Docker, Ansible, Credentials, etc.)
+- **SonarQube** server running and accessible, with authentication tokens/credentials configured in Jenkins
 - **DockerHub** account and credentials stored in Jenkins (used for pushing images)
 - **Ansible** installed and configured on Jenkins
 - **Terraform** installed locally using VS Code